joaofmribeiro/sentinel/workbooks/readme.md

 Workbook that leverages the following tables:
 - DeviceTvmSecureConfigurationAssessment;
-- DeviceEvents (ingested via Defender XDR Data Connector) in Sentinel;
+- DeviceInfo (ingested via Defender XDR Data Connector) in Sentinel;

 Data from TVMSecureConfigurationAssessment is obtained via KQL Query from Logic APP and then written into a custom table within log analytics workspace from Sentinel.